svanderbleek/firehydrant/README.md

 # Firehydrant.js

-Abstraction layer on top of Firebase for operations like increment and collection add.
+Abstraction layer on top of Firebase for operations like increment, collection add, collection all (streaming).

 ## API